Journal of Research of the National Institute of Standards and Technology

-The Journal of Research of the National Institute of Standards and Technology is the flagship peer-reviewed scientific journal of the National Institute of Standards and Technology.
-It has been published since 1904.
+The Journal of Research of the National Institute of Standards and Technology was the flagship peer-reviewed scientific journal of the National Institute of Standards and Technology.
+It was published from 1904–2022.
 Its former name was Journal of Research of the National Bureau of Standards.
 Its section D (Radio Science, 1964–1965; Radio Propagation, 1959–1963) was continued as the Radio Science journal.
 The final editor-in-chief was Ron B. Goldfarb.
-Volume 126 is the last issue.
+Volume 126 was the last issue.